Chas Henry

-Chas Henry (born January 6, 1989) is a former American football punter.
-Henry played college football for the University of Florida, earned consensus All-American honors, and was recognized as the best college punter as a senior.
+Chas Henry (born January 6, 1989) is an American former professional football player who was a punter in the National Football League (NFL).
+Henry played college football for the Florida Gators, earning consensus All-American honors and winning the Ray Guy Award.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2011.

-Early years
+Early life

 Henry was born in Dallas, Georgia.
 He attended East Paulding High School in Dallas, and he played high school football for the East Paulding Raiders.
 Henry holds the school record for longest punt (66 yards) and led the Raiders to the state semi-finals as quarterback by throwing for 17 touchdowns and more than 1,700 yards.

 College career

 Henry accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2007 to 2010.
 As a sophomore in 2008, Henry was a member of the Gators' BCS National Championship team.

 During his senior season in 2010, Henry punted 50 times for 2,253 yards (a 45.1-yard average), including his season-best punt of 75 yards.
 Sixteen of his punts landed inside the 20-yard line and only thirteen were fair caught.
 Memorably, Henry also assumed place-kicking duties when starting place kicker Caleb Sturgis was injured, and kicked the 37-yard, game-winning field goal in the Gators' 34–31 overtime victory over the rival Georgia Bulldogs while several Bulldog assistant coaches attempted to distract him from the sideline.

 Following the 2010 regular season, Henry was recognized as a consensus first-team All-American, and received the Ray Guy Award, awarded to the best punter in college football.
 He was one of three finalists for the award in 2009, and one of ten semifinalists in 2008.